Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 logstash grok

 Logstash can parse CSV and JSON files easily because data in those formats are perfectly organized and ready for Elasticsearch analysis.
-Sometimes, though, we need to work with unstructured data, like plain-text logs for example.
-In these cases, we’ll need to parse the data to make it structured data using Logstash Grok or another 3rd party service (like Coralogix, for example).
-This tutorial will help you take advantage of Elasticsearch’s analysis and querying capabilities by parsing with Logstash Grok.
+Sometimes, though, we need to work with unstructured data, like plain-text logs.
+In these cases, we’ll need to parse the data to turn it into structured data using Logstash Grok or another 3rd party service like Coralogix.
+This tutorial will help you use Elasticsearch’s analysis and querying capabilities by parsing with Logstash Grok.

-So let’s dive right in and learn how to deal with unstructured data using the Logstash Grok filter.
+So, let’s dive in and learn how to deal with unstructured data using the Logstash Grok filter.

 Theory